nikhiltri/lotr/index.md

 ## samwis gamgee

-samwis is olso a hobit and gives frodo helpful advice he sow golum following them and knew golum was evil
+samwis is olso a hobit and gives frodo helpful advice he sow golum following them and knew golum was evil he toled frodo but frodo was getting taken by the ring so frodo didnt belive him so sam pleeted with frodo but still frodo didnt belive him sam gave up arguing sam stayed supporting frodo he would not let his best fraind fall he did not let frodo give up "I may not be able to carry the ring frodo but I can carry you" is a famous quote sam sais piking up frodo and hoisting hin onto his back

+## golum